 One of the most impressive and largest sinkholes in the world with nearly vertical walls.
 Contains 280 – 290 m deep lake with endemic species of fish.

 Currently the deepest known underwater sinkhole (blue hole) is Dragon Hole – 300.89 m deep hole in a shallow shoal in Paracel Islands.

-The second deepest water filled sinkhole in the world.
-Total depth of sinkhole is 339 m, lake is 319 m deep.
-On the surface of lake there are floating several round travertine islands.
+The second deepest water-filled sinkhole in the world.
+The total depth of the sinkhole is 339 m, the lake is 319 m deep.
+On the surface of the lake, there are floating several round travertine islands.
 Lake is formed by volcanically heated acidic groundwater.

 124 m deep, perfectly round, submerged, deep blue sinkhole in the middle of atoll.
 At the depth of 40 meters contains numerous stalactites which provide valuable information about the past of Earth climate.

-Giant sinkhole in equatorial jungle.
-Below it is crossed by powerful underground river, opening entrances into enormous, at least 5.4 km long cave with some of the largest cave chambers in the world.
+Giant sinkhole in the equatorial jungle.
+Below it is crossed by a powerful underground river, opening entrances into an enormous, at least 5.4 km long cave with some of the largest cave chambers in the world.

 Some of the oldest and most unique sinkholes in the world.
 Both sinkholes have formed in extremely resistant sandstone over the course of hundreds of millions of years.
 Bottom of sinkholes contains patches of unique rainforest with endemic, little explored species.

 Mexico, San Luis Potosí